How To Evaluate The Worth Of An eCommerce Business

 Precedent Sales

 Gauging the worth of a business can be done by considering what similar operations in the same market are selling for.
 However, it is essential to remember that this should not stand alone as an accurate measure of value, and there need to be other factors taken into account.
-Before assessing relevant precedent sales, one must first understand what companies are comparable, including size, duration of operation, annual revenue, etc. Precedent sales can be used to set a fair evaluation of company value and bring both the buyer and seller back to reality when they have unrealistic expectations.
+Before assessing relevant precedent sales, one must first understand what companies are comparable, including size, duration of operation, annual revenue, etc. Precedent sales can set a fair evaluation of company value and bring the buyer and seller back to reality when they have unrealistic expectations.

 Revenue Multiple Method of Valuation

-Similar to the ecommerce valuation modes mentioned below, the multiple revenue methods depend upon understanding your value multipliers.
+Like the ecommerce valuation modes mentioned below, the multiple revenue methods depend on understanding your value multipliers.
 This mainly depends on your ecommerce business size and your current situation.
 There's no precise rule for revenue valuation multiplication, though PeakBusiness Valuation reports that this could range from 0.3x to 0.5x.
 Basically, the calculations are simply multiplied by the total sales and revenues from a website or app.
 If your firm sold a total amount in the last quarter worth $250,000 – the company will have a value estimated at $25,000.

 Understanding Valuation Factors